 Acting, more racism, a daughter, & cold turkey

-lk as he looked for the first play at the Hayloft Dinner Theatre in Lubbock Texas; What Did We Do Wrong; a generation-gap comedy. (photo © Louis Kraft 1976)
+LK as he looked for the first play at the Hayloft Dinner Theatre in Lubbock Texas; What Did We Do Wrong, a generation-gap comedy. (photo © Louis Kraft 1976)

 After VISTA I spent as much time as possible with professional theater groups, I really learned how to act, and began to land some acting (and related) work.
 In the summer of 1976 I did dinner theater in Lubbock, Texas, and the racism I saw up close shocked me.
 The directors and lead actors came from L.A.
 Jim Reynolds played my best friend in the first play.
 We hit it off immediately and hung out together.
 He was African American.
-The actors lived at the theater, but the show running its last week while we rehearsed still occupied the rooms.
+The actors lived at the theater, but the show running its last week while we rehearsed still occupied the bedrooms in the building.
 That week before opening we lived in a motel with a restaurant.
 That first morning after our arrival the waitress gave me coffee, water, a menu, and ignored Jim.
 I not only had to ask for him—I had to order for him.
 As we didn’t have transportation, this restaurant was our only choice each morning for a week.
 And this was just the beginning of what I saw that summer of 1976; it was right out of films that featured racism in the South.
 To this day what I experienced in Lubbock has tainted my view of Texas; it still burns in my soul.

 |My mother’s death on January 4, 1980, ended my father’s